neptune-ai/neptune-tensorboard/docs/index.rst

 Bug Reports and Questions
 -----------------------

-neptune-contrib is MIT-licensed and the source code is available on `GitHub`_.
+neptune-tensorboard is an Apache Licence 2.0 project and the source code is available on `GitHub`_.
 If you find yourself in any trouble drop an isse on `Git Issues`_, fire a feature request on `Git Feature Request`_ or ask us on the `Neptune community forum`_ or `Neptune community spectrum`_.